cpusillo/employee-directory/README.md

 # Employee Directory
+*Search for all of your colleagues seamlessly!*

+## Description
 A React app using [The Random User API](https://randomuser.me/) to fill in searchable employee records.

+The app loads a directory of employees and provides a search bar for quickly sorting through the records by first name.

 To view the app live, [click here!](https://cpusillo.github.io/employee-directory/)